czekem/Expenses_tracker.py/readme.md

     Data Handling Exceptions: Thanks to library inquirer, the script is more resistant to handle the possible user errors.

-I hope you enjoy using our expense tracker application to manage your finances effectively.
+I hope you enjoy using expense tracker application to manage your finances effectively.